Pop101/FantasyTrader/README.md

 which will greatly influence the trades suggested by being more aggressive and willing to rip people off.
 The higher it is, the less likely people will accept your trades as they will be worse off.

-If you up the maximum trade size, the program will consider many more trades, including 2-for-1 trades.
+If you up the maximum trade size, the program will consider many more trades, including 2-for-1 trades, and 2-for-2 trades, even suggesting who to drop.
-This takes a very long time and is currently untested.

 **If your league is private, you must set SWID and ESPN_S2**